-Title: Positive Behaviour Policy Last Review Date: September 2022 Next Review Date: September 2023
+Title: Positive Behaviour Policy Last Review Date: September 2023 Next Review Date: September 2024

-Referrals to outside agencies for advice/support re behaviour management strategies and/or support for the family where necessary.
-Set up a Behaviour Support Plan with SMART targets for review.
 If the behaviour does not improve they continue on to a Pastoral Support Plan (PSP).

 Where appropriate the pupil must be included in the BSP process.
 The SENCO may be involved with the process if the child has SEND.